Ngalifourou: French colonial rule

-in 1918 a successor to the king died travelling back from Brazzaville, believed to have been poisoned by Ngalifourou.
+In 1918 a successor to the king died travelling back from Brazzaville, believed to have been poisoned by Ngalifourou.
 The French installed Ngalifourou as chef de canton as the throne remained empty, symbolising the defeat of kingship.
+Queen Ngalifourou, after 1918, she ruled alone for years and retained the title of chef de canton, until her death in 1956.
+While kingship later returned, the king's authority was reduced to less than that of a chef de canton and Ngalifourou remained dominant until her death.

 Ngalifourou did not retire from public life, but became a prominent figure known to the French colonial administration.
 She was seen as an example of a traditional ruler, who accepted colonial rule.
 She met General de Gaulle on several occasions, notably in March 1944, when she was presented with the Légion d'honneur medal.
 To cement her relationship with the French, she encouraged Teké soldiers to join the French military in both the First World War and the Second World War.
 Such was her relationship with the colonial authorities that some Teké referred to her as "Ngalifourou, the woman of the whites".
 Jan Vansina wrote that Ngalifourou "succeeded in providing a new rallying point for Tio pride", but that she "represented a typical colonial force".
 In the late 1940s and early 1950s, her influence waned as political parties wanted independence from the French grew in popularity.

 Ngalifourou died on 8 June 1956.
 Her funeral became a tool for the French authorities to try and prop up their power and they arranged a huge funeral for the former queen, which was attended not just by local colonial dignitaries, but by representatives from other French colonies, the Vatican and the Belgian Congo.
 Journalists had been encouraged to stay in Ngabé to report on the queen's final days as well as her funeral.